 But if I'm honest with you...kindess and compassion haven't always been part of my vocabularly.
-But when I set out to improve myself, it wasn't just about improving my health or my mindset.
+When I set out to improve myself ten years ago, it wasn't just about improving my health or my mindset.
 I was determined to become a better person in every aspect of my life and then get out there and change the world.

 It involved a lot of unlearning and relearning, and required consistent practice at being less selfish, more open-minded, and more compassionate.
 Volunteer work was something that helped me on this journey.